What is the name badge for?

 How will I know if I am walking the correct route?

 The route is marked by Society arrows that you will see along the route.
-You will also have turn-by-turn directions on the website and are available at registration check-in.
+You will also have turn-by-turn directions on the website and available at registration check-in.

 After I finish walking, then what do I do?

 Let us take care of you!
-Get a massage from our massage therapists, grab an alcoholic beverage, take a shower and relax before our nightly programs.
+Get a massage from our massage therapists, grab an alcoholic beverage, take a shower and relax before dinner and our nightly programs.
 The Friday night program honors our top fundraisers.
 Our Saturday night program will share stories of those in our community who have been affected by MS and will conclude with a Candlelight Ceremony.

 What is something else that would be helpful to know before I start walking?